fermyon/developer/content/spin/quickstart.md

 ## Build Your Application

 The Spin template creates starter source code.
 Now you need to turn that into a Wasm module.
 The template puts build instructions for each component into the manifest.
-Use the `spin build` command to run them!
+Use the `spin build` command to run them:

 {{ tabs "sdk-type" }}